doedja/literal/src/content/posts/life/simple-lifestyle-changes.md

 ---

-Those lifestyle changes make me feel more energized, healthier, and better overall.
+Those changes make me feel better overall.
 I still struggle with it and a lot of other things, but I hope to get better day by day, or at least not get worse than today, haha.